pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/finance/Q4_2024_Financial_Report.md

 # H1 2025 Interim Financial Report
-## Gamma Communications PLC
+## Snowmobile Telco PLC

 ### Executive Summary

 H1 2025 delivered strong financial performance with total revenue of **£316.6 million**, up 12% year-over-year.
 Adjusted EBITDA reached **£70.9 million** (22.4% margin), driven by the successful strategic German acquisitions of Starface and Placetel, and continued UCaaS seat growth.
 The Group achieved a significant increase in total Cloud seats to **1.8 million** (up 50% since June 2024).
-Following the move to the Main Market of the London Stock Exchange in May, Gamma was included in the **FTSE 250 index** in June 2025.
+Following the move to the Main Market of the London Stock Exchange in May, Snowmobile Telco was included in the **FTSE 250 index** in June 2025.

 ---